 What do Users Think About Online Privacy?

 In 2019, 79% of US residents believed that firms that collect personal data will not be able to protect them.
-The reason for the concern is the frequent leaks of information caused by hacker attacks on businesses.
+The reason for the concern is the frequent leaks of information caused by hacker with criminal history background check on businesses.
 In addition, users were afraid that companies could sell their personal data.
 But let’s not blame only commercial organisations.
 The same study found that 38% of users didn’t know how to secure data.
 And 46% said they didn’t know how to keep important information private online.

 Private Search Engines